gretagr/MyReadsApp/README.md

 ## Instructions

 * The application was created with create-react-app.
-* Application can be viewed online here: [MyReads App](https://gretagr.github.io/MyReadsApp/).

 ### Steps to run locally

 * Clone/Download repository to your computer.
-* in project directory run npm install and npm start to install and launch the application.
+* in project directory run `npm install` and `npm start` to install and launch the application.

 ## Dependencies